Flair-Flare | Commonly Confused Words

 etymology

-• Flair has an i like in inspire, which involves creativity and talent.
+• Flair has an i like skill, which can help you remember its relation to talent.

 © 2025 Lithium Lab Pte Ltd